 American sycamore is one of the simplest trees to grow and transplants like a dream.
 In North America, sycamore attains large tree status and grows 75' to 100' tall.
 Be forewarned - the sycamore should only be planted as a single yard specimen or in places where space is not a premium.
 Sycamore occupies one of the largest north-south ranges in North America - from Canada to Florida.
 The tree is very site tolerant and can grow under nearly any condition but is best adapted to creek banks.

-The best know is called London planetree and actually a hybrid (Platanus xacerifolia).
+The best know and only cultivar I recommend to plant is called London planetree and actually a hybrid (Platanus xacerifolia).

 "For four to six months of our winter dormancy period each year, the huge, white speckled boles and limbs of this tree make it the most conspicuous living organism along every river within its range." - Guy Sternberg, Native Trees for North American Landscapes